Who I am

 What I do

-My research focus lies at the nexus of population geography and spatial demography, with an emphasis on past, present and future internal and international migration.
-This includes patterns and trends in migration flows around the world, interregional migration flows and how they differ across countries.
-I’m also interested in the impacts of internal and international migration on the size and characteristics of population at the local and regional levels.
+My research focus lies at the nexus of population geography and spatial demography, with an emphasis on past, present and future migration.
+This includes patterns and trends in international migration flows around the world as well as inter-regional migration flows within countries.
+I’m also interested in population projections and the impact of migration on the size and characteristics of population at the local and regional levels, such as urban growth and rural population decline.
 In my research projects, I mainly draw on quantitative models of spatial processes and visual exploratory data analysis.

 Why I do it

 The geeky stuff

 I create circular migration plots using Circos, which (unfortunately) is written in Perl.
 Any volunteers to translate the code to Python??
-For working with SVGs and graphics, I use Adobe Illustrator.
+For working with (vector) graphics, I use Adobe Illustrator.
+Maps are done in QGIS and ArcGIS.